irinaancuta1785/beyond-the-cover/README.md

 4. **Monthly Pass Banner**
    - Special section for people who want to join all discussions
    - Golden gradient background to make it stand out
-   - "Get Monthly Pass" button
+   - "Get Monthly Pass" button that opens a booking modal
+   - Monthly pass modal lists all 6 included books

 5. **Booking Modal Forms**
    - CSS-only modal popup for booking spots (no JavaScript!)
-   - Opens when you click "Book Your Spot" on any book card
+   - Opens when you click "Book Your Spot" on any book card OR "Get Monthly Pass"
-   - Each modal shows:
+   - Book modals show:
      - Book cover thumbnail in the header
      - Book title and event date/time
+   - Monthly pass modal shows:
+     - "December Monthly Pass" title
+     - List of all 6 included books
+   - All modals include:
      - Form with fields for First Name, Last Name, Email, and Phone Number
      - All fields are required with HTML5 validation
    - Used CSS :target pseudo-class to show/hide the modal